 SDG 11 – Sustainable cities and communities

 Through Future Builders, we’re turning derelict houses into homes.
-By bringing properties back into use, we’re addressing the shortage of adequate houses in the UK.
+By bringing properties back into use, we’re addressing the shortage of adequate houses – especially move on accommodation – for young homeless people in the UK.